Using templates

 Screenshot of selecting the ellipses on a view or form to see template options

-Word templates are generated as a specific document, from a template of the target entity.
-Templates are entity specific and can include data from related entities.
-Entity relationships are selected and brought in at the time the template is generated.
-Word templates are a unique reporting toolset in that one to many(1:N), many to one(N:1), and many to many (N:N) relationships can be leveraged, and lists of child records are easily displayed.
+Word templates are generated as a specific document, from a template of the target table.
+Templates are table specific and can include data from related entities.
+Table relationships are selected and brought in at the time the template is generated.
+Word templates are a unique reporting toolset in that one to many(1:N), many to one(N:1), and many to many (N:N) relationships can be used, and lists of child records are easily displayed.

-Screenshot of entity and relationship selection for creating a template
+Screenshot of table and relationship selection for creating a template.

-After selecting the needed relationships, the template is downloaded as a Microsoft Word file with the entity information included as xml data.
+After you select the relationships needed, the template is downloaded as a Microsoft Word file with the table information included as xml data.

-To add data fields to the template, you will need to enable the developer tab in Word so that you can access the xml data pane.
-To do this navigate to file-> select options and click to open the customize ribbon menu.
+To add data fields to the template, you need to enable the developer tab in Word so that you can access the xml data pane.
+Navigate to File > Select options and click to open the customize ribbon menu.

 Screenshot showing the customize ribbon menu